hyphenPaul/foodtruck/README.md

 ### Filtered List

 To filter locations add any location key and value as a query param.
-You can find a specific applicant here: http://localhost:4000/api/locations?applicant=Halal Cart, LLC, or how about all of the suspended results here: http://localhost:4000/api/locations?status=SUSPEND.
+You can find a specific applicant here: http://localhost:4000/api/locations?applicant=Halal%20Cart,%20LLC, or how about all of the suspended results here: http://localhost:4000/api/locations?status=SUSPEND.

 ### Sort By Location